 Dylan Long, Thuy Vy Pham, Danielle Mathieu

-dlong12@ggc.edu, tpham36@ggc.edu, dmathieu@ggc.edu
+dlong12@ggc.edu, tpham36@ggc.edu, dmathieu@ggc.eduß

 Instructors: Dr. Xin Xu & Dr. Wei Jin

 Abstract

 The "Robot Dancer" project, created by students from Georgia Gwinnett College's (GGC) Information Technology program, is an innovative exploration of the intersection between robotics and dance through coding.
 Our team utilizes the Sphero robotic ball to program a custom dance routine, utilizing various programming structures to create a fully functional robotic dancer.
 Our groups also developed several side projects to attain all ages and skillset.
 Maze-solving and drawing projects were created to offer an alternative to those who wanted a challenge.
 All these is to reach our goal of inspiring interest and passion in technology among middle school, high school, and early college students, with a particular focus on underrepresented groups.
 We aimed to introduce our community to the world of coding by providing them with a foundation in basic and fundamental concepts commonly used in advanced programming languages like Python and Java.
 Through these projects, we not only teach the fundamentals of coding and robotics, but also explore the creative possibilities of technology and the arts.
 Our projects offer a fun and engaging opportunity for students to interact with robots (a computing device) and understand programming concepts such as decision structures and loops, while also fostering a deeper appreciation for the potential of technology.